"They denied me": 29-year-old South African struggles to get ID

 @NicoletteMphanya asked:

-"How did you travel abroad without identification & back into the country?"
+"How did you travel abroad without identification and back into the country?"

 @Lulabele questioned: